 Your dentist will examine your teeth and gums for signs of a wisdom tooth coming through your gum or crowding other teeth.
 You will have X-rays to find out whether your wisdom teeth are causing problems now or are likely to cause problems in the future.
 RISKS After a wisdom tooth is removed, you may experience:

-Bleeding that won't stop for about 24 hours. .Difficulty with or pain from opening your jaw (trismus).
+- Bleeding that won’t stop for about 24 hours. .The difficulty with or pain from opening your jaw (trismus).

-Numbness in your mouth and lips after the local anaesthetic wears off, due to injury or inflammation of nerves in the jaw.
+- Numbness in your mouth and lips after the local anesthetic wears off, due to injury or inflammation of nerves in the jaw.